bencline1/Allpix_GaAs/doc/usermanual/faq.md

     holding the referenced object should be loaded and pointing to the same event entry as the object that requests the reference.
 If the referenced object can not be loaded, an exception is thrown by the retrieving method.
-Please refer to Section [sec:objhistory] for more information.
+Please refer to Section [Object History](objects.md#object-history) for more information.

 How do I access the Monte Carlo truth of a specific PixelHit?